Bread Dad

 • Use full-fat sour cream for the best results.
 Non-fat sour creams often use various types of stabilizers & fillers in order to make up for the fat removal.
 Moreover, this loss of fat can impact the way that banana bread cooks and tastes.
 In my opinion, non-fat sour cream banana breads tend to be generally less flavorful, less tender and less moist than banana breads made with full-fat sour cream.

-• The sour cream in this recipe adds a slightly “tangy” flavor to this banana bread.
-No need to worry about things being super sour!
-Of course, if you do not like the taste of sour cream then you should try one of our other popular banana breads (such as our easy Walnut Banana Bread or our No Butter Banana Bread).
+• Of course, if you do not like the taste of sour cream then you should try one of our other popular banana breads (such as my easy Walnut Banana Bread or my No Butter Banana Bread).

 • Use RIPE bananas for the BEST flavor.
 Ripe bananas are soft and have a yellow peel covered with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have much less banana flavor.
 FYI – A beautiful pure yellow banana (without any spots) is not fully ripe!!